-Consult the technical overview (\cref{sec:technical_overview}) for a detailed explanation of the notation \footnote{One may as well use the provided hyperlinks to jump to their definitions.} of \cref{thm:classification_subsprob,thm:classification_indsubsprob}, as well as an intuitive overview of the corresponding proofs.
-Also consult \cref{fig:sunflowers} for a visualization of an example for each, a hard family and an easy family in the sense of \cref{thm:classification_subsprob}; as well as \cref{ghzqkxmeqg} for a visualization of an example for each, a hard family and an easy family in the sense of \cref{thm:classification_indsubsprob}.
-For now, let us discuss the challenges that make the criteria of \cref{thm:classification_subsprob,thm:classification_indsubsprob} different, and more involved to analyse, compared to their equivalent for graphs.
+\Cref{sec:technical_overview} contains formal definitions of the notation\footnote{One may as well use the provided hyperlinks to jump to their definitions.} of \cref{thm:classification_subsprob} and \cref{thm:classification_indsubsprob}, as well as an overview of their proofs. \Cref{fig:sunflowers} and \cref{ghzqkxmeqg} show examples of a hard and an easy hypergraph family for the two problems.
+Next, we discuss the challenges that make the criteria of \cref{thm:classification_subsprob,thm:classification_indsubsprob} different, and more involved to analyse, compared to their equivalents for graphs.

-A telling example is the case of counting \emph{homomorphisms}.
+Consider the problem of counting \emph{homomorphisms}.
 If $H$ and $G$ are hypergraphs, a homomorphism from $H$ to $G$ is a map $\varphi \colon V(H) \to V(G)$ that preserves edges, that is, such that $\varphi(e) \in E(G)$ for every $e \in E(H)$.
 The problem $\homsprob(\scH)$ asks, given $H \in \scH$ and a hypergraph~$G$ as input, to count all homomorphisms from $H$ to $G$.
-When restricted to graphs, the complexity of counting homomorphism has been fully understood for over 20 years~\cite{DalmauJ04}: Assuming ETH, $\homsprob(\scH)$ is polynomial-time computable if and only if the \emph{treewidth} \footnote{A measure of how close a graph is to being a tree: paths and trees have constant treewidth, whereas grids and complete graphs have unbounded treewidth.} of $\scH$ is bounded.
+When restricted to graphs, the complexity of counting homomorphism has been fully understood for over 20 years~\cite{DalmauJ04}.
+Assuming ETH, $\homsprob(\scH)$ is polynomial-time computable if and only if the \emph{treewidth} \footnote{A measure of how close a graph is to being a tree: paths and trees have constant treewidth, whereas grids and complete graphs have unbounded treewidth.} of $\scH$ is bounded.